Dorothy Day homeless shelter: Higher Ground St. Paul

-The building is five stories tall and is located across the street near the Xcel Energy Center in Saint Paul.
+The building is five stories tall and is located across the street near the Grand Casino Arena in Saint Paul.
 The facility currently provides 172 beds for men and 60 beds for women.
 The Higher Ground center offers a "Pay-for-Stay" model for housing homeless persons and offers bunk beds, showers, lockers, and electrical outlets for either $7 per night or $42 per week.
 The Higher Ground building additionally provides 193 new permanent housing units.
 The rooms are set up similar to dorm rooms.
 Residents share bathrooms, lounges and kitchens and case workers are available on each floor.
 Residents also have access to laundry services.
 The building is 111,261 square feet.

 The Saint Paul architect firm Cermak Rhoades Architects designed both of the buildings.
 The building design features an L-shaped exterior.
 The first floor features an intake office and shelter check-in where staff can conduct Breathalyzer tests and bag checks.
 The floor also features 12 rooms for late-stage alcoholic women to live in.
-The second floor features 48 “Pay-for-Stay” beds.
+The second floor features 48 "Pay-for-Stay" beds.
 The second floor also features two computer rooms.
 Money paid for "Pay-for-Stay" beds is saved for each client to use as a security deposit or for a first month's rent whenever an individual can find permanent housing (up to $500).
 Of the residents staying in "Pay-for-Stay" beds, more than half are employed.

 Three local Saint Paul hospitals have worked together to create and service a 16-bed medical respite unit located on the second floor of the Higher Ground facility to help homeless individuals recover after treatment from the local hospitals.
 The respite unit has nurses on staff to assist patients, as well as mental health and community health professionals.
 Staff at the site can also help homeless individuals connect with housing advocates.
 As a result of a similar project in Minneapolis, officials determined a 67 percent reduction in re-hospitalization and over 50 percent reduction in emergency room visits.

 The third, fourth, and fifth floors provide permanent supportive housing.
 These apartments are restrictive in that residents cannot have alcohol and that guests can be restricted.